Thomasdezeeuw/notes/README.md

 ## Environment variables

-The following environment variables changes the behaviour of `notes`.
+The following environment variables changes the behaviour of `note`.

 ```
 $EDITOR